15 reasons why you should go to Bible and theological college or seminary

 Graham Joseph Hill

-Rev. Dr. Graham Joseph Hill serves as Mission Catalyst for Church Planting and Missional Renewal with the Uniting Church in NSW and ACT, Australia.
-Previously, he was the Principal of Stirling Theological College (Melbourne), the Vice-Principal of Morling Theological College (Sydney), and an Associate Professor at the University of Divinity, Australia.
-Graham is an ordained and accredited minister with the Baptist Churches of Australia.
+Rev. Dr. Graham Joseph Hill OAM serves as Mission Catalyst for Church Planting and Missional Renewal with the Uniting Church in NSW and ACT, Australia.
+Previously, he was the Principal of Stirling Theological College (Melbourne) and the Vice-Principal of Morling Theological College (Sydney).
+Graham is Adjunct Research Fellow and Associate Professor at Charles Sturt University.
+Graham is an ordained minister with the Baptist Churches of Australia.
+Graham received the Medal of the Order of Australia (OAM) in 2024 for “service to theological education in Australia.”
 He has planted and pastored churches and been in ministry since 1988.
-Graham is the author or editor of 13 books.
+Graham is the author or editor of 17 books.
 Graham writes at grahamjosephhill.com

-Graham's qualifications include: Honours Diploma of Ministry (SCD), Bachelor of Theology (SCD), Master of Theology (Notre Dame), and Doctor of Philosophy (Flinders).
+Graham's qualifications include: OAM, Honours Diploma of Ministry (SCD), Bachelor of Theology (SCD), Master of Theology (Notre Dame), and Doctor of Philosophy (Flinders).

 See ORCID publication record: https://orcid.org/0000-0002-6532-8248